yakkshit/eco-scan-challenge/backend/README.md

 ### Environment Variables

-Create a `.env` file in the `backend` directory and add the following variables:
+Create a `.env` file in the `backend` directory and add the following variables or check for  `.env.example`:

 ```plaintext
 GEMINI_API_KEY=your_gemini_api_key